italicize/italicize.github.io/draft.md

 To make a new Word template means defining many styles.
 The easiest way I've found is to write a description of the styles, then run a macro that defines styles like the description.

 For example, suppose you want a template that matches the format of an ANSI standard, "[Scientific and Technical Reports&mdash;Preparation, Presentation, and Preservation](https://www.niso.org/publications/z39.18-2005-r2010)."
-Measure its margins, compare the font sizes to some samples, and write a description in the following format.
+Measure its margins, compare the font sizes to some samples, and write a description.
+Use the format shown below, with a style name at the beginning of the line and commas between the specifications.

 ## Sample style descriptions